- Step-by-step procedures

 Note: Due to the subject nature, the podcast is appropriate for older students, grades 10-12.
 As always, teachers should review the content fully in advance to determine its appropriateness for their student population.

 Below is information to keep in mind when teaching the content in this unit.
-This material is intended to help teachers consider the complexities of teaching about rescuers and aid providers and to deliver accurate and sensitive instruction.
+This material is intended to help teachers consider the complexities of teaching about Jewish resistance during the Holocaust and to deliver accurate and sensitive instruction.

 ESTIMATED COMPLETION TIME